Hollidaysburg Summer View #14894

 I set up the tripod with a panoramic bracket, made the camera settings, and waited for a large enough sunny patch to cover the entire town.
 Seven consecutive photographs were quickly made from left to right in sequence before the light changed, which were later stitched together in the computer.
 This picture is the product of modern digital photography.
 Much older multi-image panoramas were physically connected together and then re-photographed, or less often, a panoramic film camera was used.

 Through time, many pictures have been taken from Chimney Rocks overlook since the beginning of photography.
-It’s a very natural place to photograph from with that high elevation.
+It’s a very natural place to photograph from with that high natural viewpoint.
 Panoramas were even created early on with glass wet plate negatives, probably done by photographers working from a horse-drawn wagon that went up onto the heights.
 Interestingly, I’ve seen a few of those old Hollidaysburg PA panoramas that were done before the Civil War.

 Another nice view of this town taken from Chimney Rocks in winter snow and sunshine is Hollidaysburg Long View #13589.
 It shows another beautiful day on the edge of the Alleghenies.
 This Hollidaysburg PA city view is available as a panorama on canvas or metal as 12×36 or 20×60 for home or office.